SwiftyBeaver/SwiftyBeaver/README.md

 ```

-At the the beginning of your `AppDelegate:didFinishLaunchingWithOptions()` add the SwiftyBeaver log destinations (console, file, etc.) and then you can already do the following log level calls globally (**colors included**):
+At the the beginning of your `AppDelegate:didFinishLaunchingWithOptions()` add the SwiftyBeaver log destinations (console, file, etc.) and then you can already do the following log level calls globally:

 ``` Swift
 // add log destinations. at least one is needed!